dave-shawley/divak-tornado/docs/internals.rst

   created and initialized *after* the request is already finished and are never called again.
-* Since :meth:`~tornado.web.RequestHandler.prepare` is permitted to be asynchronous, "shared-state transfomers" like ours can be called for multiple active requests and **SHOULD** be completely stateless.
+* Since :meth:`~tornado.web.RequestHandler.prepare` is permitted to be asynchronous, transformers need to be per-request instances or completely stateless.
+If ``prepare`` yields, then there could be parallel active requests so the transformed *SHOULD NOT* contain state.

 There is a rather glaring omission in the sequence of events.  *When are the transform methods invoked?*  ``transform_first_chunk`` is called **BEFORE**